dtomsig/QC-Cheat/README.md

 # How to Run:

 1. See the makefile.
 I used the nmake program on windows to build the cheat.
 You should install the appropriate cl.exe or Microsoft Compiler program.
 Just run the command "nmake".
-I've got a conditional compilation setup that can build to a dll or .exe version.
-The DLL version (command nmake dll_cheat) is currently supported.
-You'll notice I've got esp.cpp, draw.cpp, render.cpp, and gui.cpp.
-   They're not really used for this project currently.
-They're all files that I would want to draw an external overlay (haven't really gotten there yet).

 2. opencv_world740.dll must be added to system path in order to run.